List of Namma Metro stations

-The list of operational stations of Namma Metro (Our metro), also known as Bangalore Metro (rapid transit system serving the city of Bangalore in India) is as per table below.
-Out of the operational 52 metro stations of Namma Metro as of November 2022, there are 43 elevated stations, 8 underground stations and 1 at-grade station.
+The Namma Metro (Our metro), also known as Bengaluru Metro, is the rapid transit system serving the city of Bengaluru in India.
+Out of the operational 83 metro stations of Namma Metro as of August 2025, there are 74 elevated stations, eight underground stations and one at-grade station.

-The first section (on Purple Line) of the Namma Metro system opened on 20 October 2011 between Baiyappanahalli and M.G Road.
+The first section (on the Purple Line) of the Namma Metro system opened on 20 October 2011 between Baiyappanahalli and M.G Road.
 The system is operated by the Bangalore Metro Rail Corporation Limited (BMRCL).

+On 25 March 2023, a new section of the Purple Line from Krishnarajapura to Whitefield (Kadugodi) (13.71 km) with 12 new stations was inaugurated by the Prime Minister, Narendra Modi.

+After the inauguration, the Purple Line was complete and the Namma Metro became the second longest metro system in India (76.95 km) after Delhi Metro.